Lookup Columns: Simplifying access to scientific data

 Enterprise customer

 I really like the idea of using simple lookup steps, like looking up results of an entity, to get to the data I need.
-I didn’t always know what to expect at first, but once I tried it, the design made a lot of sense.
+I didn’t know what to expect at first, but once I tried it, the design made a lot of sense.

 Benchling Customer Success